fbpx

 Each year, artists also display new works dedicated to the holiday season as a part of the festivities.
 Typically, the city also transforms one street into a wintry scene using an umbrella canopy composed of parasols, tinsel, and lights.

-The northwestern city of Barga hosts a festival of lights, but its biggest draw is the live Nativity of Priscos, the world’s largest live Nativity scene.
+The northwestern city of Braga hosts a festival of lights, but its biggest draw is the live Nativity of Priscos, the world’s largest live Nativity scene.
 Typically, it includes more than 90 individual scenes that tell the story of the events surrounding the birth of Jesus.
-For the 2022-23 holiday season, the event will take place on December 11, 18, and 25 as well as January 1, 7, 8, and 14.

-On Christmas Eve, the Casa das Bananas on Rua do Souto in Barga hosts the Bananeiro, a public event where the community gathers together to eat bananas and drink muscatel wine.
+On Christmas Eve, the Casa das Bananas on Rua do Souto in Braga hosts the Bananeiro.
+In this public event, the community gathers to eat bananas and drink muscatel wine.

 Lisbon